 The silver-haired youth laughed, his lashes hanging low over his eyes.
 He rubbed over his chin, shaking his head slowly back and forth. "…Ri.
 You haven't called me that in forever.
 What's it been now?
 Two years?"

 Riku's voice grew even softer.
-"I've been having these weird dreams lately, Sora.
+"I've been having these weird dreams, Sora.
+For a long time.
 I feel like I'm going crazy, maybe."

 Confused at the sudden change in subject, Sora arched his brows.
 "Dreams about what?"

 "Dreams about… another life, maybe.
 A life where I did something horrible—a life where you tried to save me, and… now, I'm just—living out my punishment."
 Riku blinked and looked up, as though abruptly realizing what he was saying was making no sense.
 "That's why I came over here tonight.
 I—I had another… fragment…"